cthae/Analytics/README.md

-# Analytics
+# Intro

-Various scripts to make Analytics tracking implementation better
+This is a hub to share useful bits of code snippets/suggestions for **analytics tracking implementation**.

+Feel free to contribute.